LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for live chat/web-history.md

 ![](/img/web-history-2.png)

-**Meaningful Connection Score (MCS) data** - In order for brands to accurately track consumer sentiment during a chat, the exact 3 digit [Meaningful Connection Score ](data-reporting-meaningful-connection-score-(mcs)-meaningful-connection-score-(mcs)-overview.html)value can be seen in the MCS column, alongside the MCS smiley.
+**Meaningful Conversation Score (MCS) data** - In order for brands to accurately track consumer sentiment during a chat, the exact 3 digit [Meaningful Conversation Score ](data-reporting-meaningful-connection-score-(mcs)-meaningful-connection-score-(mcs)-overview.html)value can be seen in the MCS column, alongside the MCS smiley.
 The MCS value can range between -100 and 100.
 This column gives Agents and Agent Managers an at-a-glance understanding of the MCS dynamics of each chat.

 ![](/img/web-history-3.png)